 City Administration is also, with an economic development focus, looking to improve citywide communications and marketing to more effectively present the City and its assets and services to residents, visitors, businesses and site selectors.
+The City will also work with the new Economic Development Director, Suzanne Pegg, to leverage her global marketing experience.

 Fire Department: The Fire Department maintains an active presence in print, electronic and social media.
 WKXL hosts a weekly segment to provide an update on Fire Department activities and safety messages.
-The Department's Facebook page has 3,312 followers, and its Twitter account has 909 followers.
-Featured information for the second quarter of FY 2017 included Fire Prevention Week and fire crews visiting schools, replacing smoke alarms every 10 years, the "Operation Crash" safety demonstration provided by the IAFF locals at the NH Technical Institute, carbon monoxide safety awareness, the new winter coat giveaway also sponsored by the IAFF locals, holiday tree safety, and important City information about winter parking bans and the drug crisis.
+The Department's Facebook page has 3,353 followers (up from 3,312 last quarter), and its Twitter account has 971 followers (up from 909 last quarter).
+Featured information for the third quarter of FY 2017 included poisoning prevention week, storm damage hazards, drug and alcohol addiction treatment resources, and the annual Fire Department awards ceremony, as well as information on major fires in the community on Eldridge Street and on Garvins Falls Road.